-Home - Dinner - Pasta - Baked Mac and Cheese with Herby Breadcrumbs
+Home - Dinner - Pasta - Baked Bechamel Mac and Cheese with Herb Breadcrumbs

 This post may contain affiliate links.
 Please read my disclosure policy.

-Cheesy baked Cavatappi pasta with gooey cheese, creamy sauce and crunchy breadcrumbs seasoned like your favorite Thanksgiving stuffing!
+This cheesy baked mac and cheese is stuffed with gooey cheese, creamy sauce and crunchy homemade breadcrumbs seasoned with herbs to taste like your favorite Thanksgiving stuffing!

 Image showing a spoon sticking into a white casserole dish filled with curly cavatappi pasta in a white creamy cheese sauce topped with toasted herbed breadcrumbs.

-It combines cavatappi pasta with an Italian-style bechamel sauce and two kinds of cheese, baked with an herby fresh breadcrumb topping.
+It combines any short pasta shape with an Italian-style besciamella sauce and two kinds of cheese.
+The dish is baked with an herby fresh breadcrumb topping that adds a crunchy counterpoint.

-There’s no doubt about it — whenever I make macaroni and cheese from scratch, my family goes absolutely bonkers for it.
+There’s no doubt about it — whenever I make macaroni and cheese from scratch, my family goes absolutely bonkers for it, but I have to admit that my pasta recipes are the ultimate comfort food.

 Image of ingredients to make baked macaroni and cheese with breadcrumbs, showing dried pasta, fresh herbs, breadcrumbs and grated cheeses on a surface with a piece of linen.